jundalisay/superb/content/en/research/jagor/ph/chapter-24.md

 In 1866, the pico in Manila never cost less than $7, which two years previously was the maximum value.
 It rose gradually, until 9.50 dollars was asked for ordinary qualities.

-The production in many provinces had reached the extreme limit; and a further increase, in the former at least, is impossible, as the work of cultivation occupies the whole of the male population-an evidence surely that a suitable recompense will overcome the natural laziness of the natives.*
+The production in many provinces had reached the extreme limit.
+A further increase, in the former at least, is impossible, as the work of cultivation occupies the whole of the male population-an evidence surely that a suitable recompense will overcome the natural laziness of the natives.*

 An examination of the following table will confirm the accuracy of these views :

 Total ...
 273,260 | 493,352 | 406,682 | 460,558 | 488,570 | 463,752
 Commer-Prussian Belgian English
    cial Consular Consular Consular

-The consumption in the country is not contained in the above schedule, and is difficult to ascertain ; but it must certainly be very considerable, as the natives throughout entire provinces are clothed in guinára, the weaving of which for the family requirements generally is done at home.
+The consumption in the country is difficult to ascertain and is not contained in the table above.

+But it is very considerable as the natives <!-- throughout entire provinces --> are clothed in guinára, the weaving of which for the family requirements generally is done at home.